One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Experiments and Analysis

 \subsubsection{DeepMind Control Suite}

-\textbf{Setup.} To test ScaleZero's generalization to continuous control, we evaluate it on 18 tasks from the DeepMind Control (DMC) Suite.
-These tasks, based on the MuJoCo physics engine~\citep{mujoco}, feature low-dimensional state inputs and continuous action spaces, demanding precise dynamics modeling.
-Since observations are vector-based, we use an MLP encoder.
-The experimental protocol remains consistent, comparing the single MT ScaleZero agent against 18 individually trained ST UniZero models.
-Experimental details are provided in Appendix~\ref{app:dmc_exp}.
+\textbf{Setup.} To evaluate ScaleZero's effectiveness to continuous control, we conduct experiments on 18 tasks from the DeepMind Control Suite.
+These tasks, based on the MuJoCo engine~\citep{mujoco}, are characterized by low-dimensional state inputs and continuous action spaces, demanding precise dynamics modeling.
+Given the vector-based nature of observations, we use separate MLP encoders for each task.
+The experimental protocol remains consistent, comparing one MT ScaleZero agent against 18 individually trained single-task UniZero models.
+Details are provided in Appendix~\ref{app:dmc_exp}.

 \textbf{Results.} \autoref{tab:dmc18_scalezero_vs_unizero} demonstrate that ScaleZero achieves competitive performance, surpassing the baseline on several tasks and achieving a superior median score.
-This metric is particularly indicative of a strong generalist agent, as it shows robust performance across the majority of tasks rather than excelling on a few easy ones.
-This success validates the versatility of the ScaleZero, proving its effectiveness extends beyond visual domains to distinct and complex continuous control problems.
+This metric is particularly informative for evaluating a generalist agent, as it shows robust performance across the majority of tasks rather than excellence limited to a simpler subset.
+This success validates the versatility of the ScaleZero, proving its effectiveness not only in visual domains but also in complex continuous control.